 Assess

 Most commonly, a psychodiagnostic interview is used to diagnose PTSD and other trauma related disorders.
 Questionnaires may be used as well.
-Heart Rate Variability (HRV) assessments and Quantitative Electroencephlagram are also conducted to identify anomalies.
+A Heart Rate Variability (HRV) assessment and Quantitative Electroencephlagram (qEEG) are also conducted to identify anomalies.

 Plan